-Asphalt overlays are a more ecologically friendly and simple way to get a brand new sleek looking appearance without having to completely re-purpose the foundation that you plan on building on.
+Asphalt overlays are an ecologically friendly and simple way to obtain a sleek appearance without having to completely re-purpose the foundation that you plan on using.

 Asphalt overlays simply use a 1-inch layer over the top of the existing foundation, making it a much easier and cost-effective approach.

 Some asphalt surfaces with severe damage like rutting, potholes, large cracks, and expansions will need to be milled before an overlay is able to be applied.

 What is Asphalt Overlay?

 Asphalt overlay is a paving method of applying a new layer of asphalt to a deteriorating surface.